goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 Since big tech companies use microservices architecture, people start to get interested in this architecture.
 DHH argued that not all companies need microservices architecture.

-Sometime monolith is just right.
+Sometimes monolith is just right, but sometimes microservices-architecture is better.

+Let's see how microservices and monolith are different from each other.

 ## Microservices: The good and the bad